• Skip to primary navigation

 Instructions

-• Heat a large skillet over medium-high heat.
-Add the oil and brown the ground beef.
+• Prep beef: Heat a large skillet over medium-high heat.
+Add 1 tablespoon olive oil and brown 1 ½ pounds lean ground beef, seasoning with salt & pepper to tastel.
 Transfer to a 4-6 quart slow cooker.

-• Add diced peppers, chili beans and canned diced tomatoes to slow cooker.
+• Assemble: Add 1 red bell pepper (diced), 1 green bell pepper (diced), 1 (14.5 oz) can chili beans (not drained) and 1 (14.5 oz) can diced tomatoes (not drained) to slow cooker.
 Stir well, then cover with the lid and cook on LOW for 8 hours.

-• 15 minutes before the cooking time is over, open the lid and stir well.
-Stir in the mashed beans and the sweet corn (if using).
+• Finish: 15 minutes before the cooking time is over, open the lid and stir well.
+Stir in 1 (14.5 oz) can kidney beans (drained and mashed or blended) and ½ cup sweet corn (if using).
 Check for seasoning, then coveer with the lid again and finish cooking on HIGH heat for 15 minutes.

-• Serve with all your favorite chili toppings!
+• Serve: Serve with all your favorite chili toppings.
+Enjoy!

 Notes